danielxji6/project-00/game-1/readme.md

 *This is my first web game and the it took me about 3 hours to build.*
 *Hope you like it.*
-*Game play: player one will use Q, player two will use P and space will paused the game*
+*Game play: player one will use Q, player two will use P and B will paused the game*

 ## Technologies Used